 Yes, it does matter, because some brands contain more detergent additives that can prevent carbon deposits from forming inside your engine.

-These are the so-called Top Tier brands that use considerably more detergent additives than is required by the EPA.
-Several vehicle manufacturers recommend using Top Tier gas so they and their dealers don't receive complaints from owners about poor performance or fuel economy caused by carbon deposits, fouled fuel injectors or other issues.
+These are the so-called Top Tier brands that use considerably more detergent and/or additives than is required by the EPA.
+Several vehicle manufacturers recommend using Top Tier gasoline so they and their dealers don’t receive complaints from owners about poor engine performance or fuel economy caused by carbon deposits, fouled fuel injectors or other issues.

 Most major oil companies have adopted the voluntary Top Tier standards for detergent additives, including Shell, ExxonMobil, BP, Chevron, Phillips 66, Texaco and Valero, among others.